huggingface/open-r1/README.md

-# Open R1 Fashion Model
+# Suanfamama F1 Fashion Model from Open R1

 *A specialized fashion model based on DeepSeek-R1.
 This repo is a work in progress, let's build it together!*